-- (a) no portion of the loss which in the computation of the repayment was treated as reducing the person's income shall be taken into account in computing the amount of an assessment for any subsequent year, and - (b) so much of the loss as was required by subsection (3) to be treated as reducing income of a particular class or income from a particular source shall for the purposes of the Income Tax Acts be regarded as a deduction to be made from income of that class or from income from that source, as the case may be, in computing the person's total income for the year. - 36.
-Section 381(5)(b) TCA 1997, clearly provides that the loss offset 'be regarded as a deduction to be made from income of that class or from income from that source, as the case may be, in computing the person's total income for the year'. - 37.
+- (a) no portion of the loss which in the computation of the repayment was treated as reducing the person's income shall be taken into account in computing the amount of an assessment for any subsequent year, and - (b) so much of the loss as was required by subsection (3) to be treated as reducing income of a particular class or income from a particular source shall for the purposes of the Income Tax Acts be regarded as a deduction to be made from income of that class or from income from that source, as the case may be, in computing the person's total income for the year. - 31.
+Section 381(5)(b) TCA 1997, clearly provides that the loss offset 'be regarded as a deduction to be made from income of that class or from income from that source, as the case may be, in computing the person's total income for the year'. - 32.
 The calculation of 'world-wide income' contained in section 531AA TCA 1997, provides that it is to be done '... without regard to any amount deductible from or deductible in computing total income...'

-- 38. The resolution of the dispute between the parties under criterion (b) of the definition of 'relevant individual' (namely, whether the taxpayer's world-wide income for the tax year exceeds €1,000,000) concerns the question of whether the section 381 losses constitute either a deduction in estimating income from all sources as contended by the Appellant or, a deduction in computing total income, as contended by the Respondent. - 39.
+- 33. The resolution of the dispute between the parties under criterion (b) of the definition of 'relevant individual' (namely, whether the taxpayer's world-wide income for the tax year exceeds €1,000,000) turns on the question of whether the section 381 losses constitute either a deduction in estimating income from all sources as contended by the Appellant or, a deduction in computing total income, as contended by the Respondent. - 34.
 The Appellant's submission was that because a section 381 deduction is taken from each separate class or source of income, it cannot therefore be regarded as deductible in computing total income.
 The Appellant argued that the section 381 loss was not a deduction in computing total income but a deduction in estimating income from all sources.
-The Appellant's submission was that section 381 was deductible in calculating income from all sources and that as a result, the Appellant's world-wide income was less than €1,000,000.

-- 40. However, in order to reduce the Appellant's income sources, it is necessary to first deduct the section 381 loss.
+The Appellant's submission was that section 381 applied to reduce income from all sources to nil and that as a result, total income was nil and thus his world-wide income was nil. - 35.
+However, in order to arrive at nil in respect of each of the Appellant's income sources, it is necessary to first deduct the section 381 loss.
 Loss relief pursuant to section 381 requires a claim to be made by the taxpayer, otherwise the loss relief will not be availed of.
-This is clear from the wording of section 381(1) which provides; - '(1) Subject to this section, where in any year of assessment any person has sustained a loss in any trade, profession or employment carried on by that person either solely or in partnership, that person shall be entitled, on making a claim in that behalf, to such repayment of income tax as is necessary to secure that the aggregate amount of income tax for the year ultimately borne by that person will not exceed the amount which would have been borne by that person if the income of that person had been reduced by the amount of the loss.'
+This is clear from the wording of section 381(1) which provides;

+'(1) Subject to this section, where in any year of assessment any person has sustained a loss in any trade, profession or employment carried on by that person either solely or in partnership, that person shall be entitled, on making a claim in that behalf, to such repayment of income tax as is necessary to secure that the aggregate amount of income tax for the year ultimately borne by that person will not exceed the amount which would have been borne by that person if the income of that person had been reduced by the amount of the loss.'